-Day to day management of individual risks is the responsibility of the appropriate Executive Team member or volunteer(s) where decisions are delegated to them as recorded in the Risk Register.
-The Risk Register is regularly reviewed by the Executive Team and relevant volunteers and on a by-exception basis.
+Day to day management of individual risks is the responsibility of the appropriate staff member where decisions are delegated to them as recorded in the Risk Register.
 The Management Panel reviews the Risk Register at each meeting and reports any concerns about risk and their management to the Board.
-The Risk Register is reviewed once a year by the Board.
-Should any other risk emerge during the year that is assessed to fall into one of the categories described above or which may result in the levels of tolerable risk set out in the EngC's risk appetite statement being exceeded then this should be referred to the Board for review and not wait for the annual review.
+The Risk Register is reviewed at each Board meeting.
+Should any other risk emerge during the year that is assessed to fall into one of the categories described above or which may result in the levels of tolerable risk set out in the EngC's risk appetite statement being exceeded then this should be referred to the Board for review.